 Over the following pages you will find clear, specific information on how to recognise and report abuse and how to respond to concerns raised within your church.
-It is vitally important that these procedures are well known and that all those serving in teams and working with children and/or adults at risk in your church.
-Everyone serving is to have the information and training needed to work with these procedures.
+It is vitally important that these procedures are well known and that all those serving in teams and working with children and/or adults at risk in your church have the information and training needed to work with these procedures.

 All church workers (paid and voluntary) who work with children and/or adults at risk should attend the BUGB Level 2 Excellence in Safeguarding training before they are able to work without supervision.
-Where requested, your Team Leader may ask you to attend Level 3 training if required for your role.
+The Baptist Union of Great Britain has also published a Gateway to Level 2 Excellence in Safeguarding guide for new workers (paid and voluntary) that is available free of charge from BU's website.
+This document is designed to be an interim measure whilst a new member of staff or volunteer is waiting for a Level 2 Excellence in Safeguarding course to take place.

-PROCEDURE FOR RECOGNISING, RESPONDING TO AND REPORTING ABUSE
+2.1 PROCEDURE FOR RECOGNISING, RESPONDING TO AND REPORTING ABUSE

-What to do if Abuse is Suspected or Disclosed
+2.1.1 What to do if Abuse is Suspected or Disclosed